dadrian/dadrian.io/content/blog/posts/exe-github.md

 - You can make a direct TLS connection to the proxy host.
 In fact, you seem to have full L4 connectivity.
-- The standard git tools have no credentials to add
+- The standard git tools have no credentials to add.
-- Therefore, exe.dev must be identifying the connection via some other mechanism, before injecting credentials to proxy.
+- Therefore, exe.dev must be identifying the connection via some other mechanism, before injecting credentials into the proxy.

 The eth0 interface in the VM has an IP in the 10.0.0.0/8 address space, with a default route in the same IP space.
-Presumably, this is taking place inside some sort of VPN or SDN wrapper layer, likely Wireguard, which is presenting an authenticated IP address that can be mapped back to a customer VM directly to the proxy.
-That way, the proxy can determine which requests come from which customers, and then access the correct Github Installation ID for a given customer VM.
-This works so long as whatever mechanism the VPN layer is using to signal to the proxy about the customer identity is not spoofable by the customer, which would allow one customer to access the Github integration of another customer.
+Presumably, this is taking place inside some sort of VPN or SDN wrapper layer, likely WireGuard, which is presenting an authenticated IP address that can be mapped back to a customer VM directly to the proxy.
+That way, the proxy can determine which requests come from which customers, and then access the correct GitHub installation ID for a given customer VM.
+This works so long as whatever mechanism the VPN layer is using to signal to the proxy about the customer identity is not spoofable by the customer, which would allow one customer to access the GitHub integration of another customer.

 ## Why did you write this?